RoGamer97/My-Cheat-Code-Collection_ASM-Hacks/3DS/ABOUT.md

 ## These are Action Replay codes

+Action Replay codes for 3DS games.
 Can be used on an emulator or on a real 3DS using CTRPF